PaulUithol/Backbone-relational/README.md

 			}
 		*/

-	// New events to listen to additions/removals on the 'occupants' collection ourHouse.bind( 'add:occupants', function( model, coll ) {
+	// Use the 'add' and 'remove' events to listen for additions/removals on HasMany relations (like 'House.occupants') ourHouse.bind( 'add:occupants', function( model, coll ) {
 			// create a View?
 			console.debug( 'add %o', model );